rcl-cloud-apps/cloud101/4-database.md

 ![Database](images/database-database-create2.PNG)

 - Add a database name and create a new 'Basic' database.
-Write down and store the password in a safe location so that you won't forget it.
+Write down and store the password in a safe location so that you won't forget it

 ![Database](images/database-database-create3.PNG)